joeuong/wordle/README.md

 ## Step 2
 Run wordle.py

-## Bug fixes / feature adds in a future update
+## Bug fixes / feature TO DO in a future update
-- User can guess words that do not exist in the dictionary
 - User receives hints that are repeated for single letters if user enters multiple letters
 - User does not have list of used letters

+## Bugs Fixed and Features added
+- User can guess words that do not exist in the dictionary
+- Added solution at the end